FAQs: Online Master of Science in Law Programs

 What are the technical requirements for the online programs?

 Students need to have regular and reliable access to a computer and high speed Internet.
-Note that mobile and tablet devices will not provide full access; students will need a laptop or desktop computer with videoconferencing capabilities (webcam & headset).
+Note that mobile and tablet devices will not provide full access; students will need a laptop or desktop computer with a webcam.

 Are courses offered during the summer?